 The investor can choose to transfer only the returns from the source plan to a targeted plan and not the entire invested amount.

 Similar to SIP, rupee cost averaging is also applicable for STP.
 Investors transfer fixed amounts to different funds at different price points, and hence the investor buys more units when the markets are low and buys a lesser amount when the markets are high.

 Eventually, the purchase price averages out over the period of investment.

 STPs give investors consistent returns.
 As the money is invested in debt and equity funds, the returns are better than fixed deposits provided by banks.

 Portfolio rebalancing happens naturally in STP as an investor can transfer a portion of the invested amount from a debt fund to an equity fund on a regular basis.
 As a result, they earn more returns during their investment tenure.

 SWP: Systematic Withdrawal Plan

-This plan could be considered as an opposite of an SIP, where instead of investing fixed small amounts at regular intervals, one withdraws fixed amounts from the fund.
+This plan could be considered an opposite of a SIP, where instead of investing fixed small amounts at regular intervals, one withdraws fixed amounts from the fund.